- Find a Park

 - Rock climbing

 - Wildlife viewing

 - Horsethief Lake section of the Columbia Hills Historical State Park is a National Historic Site.
 Guided tours of the pictographs and petroglyphs, including the significant Tsagaglalal ("She Who Watches"), 9 a.m. on Fridays - Saturdays, April through October; Reservations are required.
 Tours are limited to 20 people.
 Each person in the party must register and receive a confirmation email.
-Register online, or for groups of more than 20, call the park office at (509) 773-3145.
-Please leave a detailed message with your party size, the dates you have in mind, your name and phone number.
+To make reservations click here For private groups of 15- 22, call the park office at (509) 773-3145.
+Please leave a detailed message with your party size, the Friday or Saturday date you have in mind, your name and phone number.
 Staff strive to respond to messages as promptly as possible but if your call is not returned within a week, please call the office again.
+Private tours are not guaranteed as they are dependent on staff availability.
 Do not come for a tour without making a reservation for each individual person.
-It is advisable to reserve at least two or three weeks in advance, as tours are limited to 20 people and fill up fast.
+It is advisable to reserve several weeks in advance, as tours are limited to 20 people and fill up fast.
+Be sure to cancel your reservation using your confirmation email, if you cannot make it in advance.
 For directions and additional information on the pictographs tour, visit the FAQ page.

 - Horsethief lake also offers self-guided petroglyph and pictograph viewing at the Temani Pesh-Wa display which is open during daylight hours from April to October.

 - Horsethief Lake offers self-guided interpretive displays related to the Lewis and Clark Expedition.

 - Dalles Mountain Ranch features historic farm equipment displays.